OrNixz/urban-buzz/README.md

 After getting things done, you can run the application by `nodemon app.js` (obviously you must install nodemon before) or `node app.js`.

+Oh yeah, I forgot something to say, although this is optional.
+You can create the places and their details by typing `node seeds/place.js`, and for the images in each, you can search the uploads `folder onseeds/uploads`.

 ## 4. Technologies Used
 - Platform and Runtime: